amitnyc83/rails_project/Spec.md

 Project Specs:

-Must have a Rails Backend and new requirements implemented through JavaScript.
+Has a Rails Backend and new requirements implemented through JavaScript.

-Makes use of ES6 features as much as possible(e.g Arrow functions, Let & Const, Constructor Functions)
+Uses of ES6 features as much as possible(e.g Arrow functions, Let & Const, Constructor Functions)  ---- done

-Must translate the JSON responses into Javascript Model Objects using either ES6 class or constructor syntax.
+Translates the JSON responses into Javascript Model Objects using either ES6 class or constructor syntax. ---- done

-Must render at least one index page (index resource - 'list of things') via JavaScript and an Active Model Serialization JSON Backend.
+Renders at least one index page (index resource - 'list of things') via JavaScript and an Active Model Serialization JSON Backend.---- done

-Must render at least one show page (show resource - 'one specific thing') via JavaScript and an Active Model Serialization JSON Backend.
+Renders at least one show page (show resource - 'one specific thing') via JavaScript and an Active Model Serialization JSON Backend.

-Your Rails application must reveal at least one `has-many` relationship through JSON that is then rendered to the page.
+Rails application reveals at least one `has-many` relationship through JSON that is then rendered to the page. ---- done

-Must use your Rails application to render a form for creating a resource that is submitted dynamically through JavaScript.
+Uses the Rails application to render a form for creating a resource that is submitted dynamically through JavaScript.

-At least one of the JS Model Objects must have a method on the prototype.
+At least one of the JS Model Objects has a method on the prototype. ---- done